xnvme/xnvme/docs/api/index.rst

   and convenience functions for general applicability, such as ``XNVME_DEBUG``, wall-clock timers, library introspection for version and capabilities, etc.

+:ref:`sec-api-c-gpu`
+  Host-side queue management and device-side helpers for submitting NVMe commands directly from CUDA kernels, available with the ``upcie-cuda`` backend.

 In addition to navigating the **API** documentation via the navigation bars on the left and right, the search box is a useful way to quickly look up a function from the API.
 Additionally, the code uses doxygen-compatible descriptions for